-We are excited to be putting the final touches to our Curious Minds curriculum that has been partially trialled this year and will be fully launched from September 2021.
+We are excited to be fully launching our Curious Minds curriculum in September 2021.
 On this page you can find out more about the curriculum offer at Larkrise Primary School and understand how this fits within the wider expectations linked to The Eveleigh Link Academy Trust, DfE EYFS framework and the national curriculum for England.

 Our Curious Minds Curriculum